-So, the CK decomposition is $k$-fold $\tau$-multiplicative for any $k\geq m$. \end{proof} \begin{remark} By Theorem 1.7 in \cite{Voi15}, if $X$ is swept-out by (irreducible) curves of genus $g$ supporting a 0-cycle rationally equivalent to $o_X$, then $\Gamma^k(X, o_X)=0$ for any integer $k\geq (n+1)(g+1)$.
-By the above argument, one can take $m\leq (n+1)(g+1)-1$ in Proposition \ref{prop2.10}.
-Hence, $\mathfrak{d}_m\leq n[(n+1)(g+1)-2]$, assuming Conjecture \ref{conj2.6}.
-However, this upper bound should generally not sharp, except few special cases. \end{remark}
+for every integer $k\geq m$.
+Hence the CK decomposition is $k$-fold $\tau$-multiplicative for every integer $k\geq m$. \end{proof} \begin{remark} By Theorem 1.7 of \cite{Voi15}, if $X$ is swept out by irreducible curves of genus $g$, each supporting a 0-cycle rationally equivalent to $o_X$, then $\Gamma^k(X, o_X)=0$ for every integer $k\geq (n+1)(g+1)$.
+In Proposition \ref{prop2.10}, one may therefore take $m\leq (n+1)(g+1)-1$.
+Assuming Conjecture \ref{conj2.6}, the preceding argument yields $\mathfrak{d}_k\leq n[(n+1)(g+1)-2]$ for every integer $k\geq 2$.
+This upper bound is generally not expected to be sharp, except perhaps in a few special cases. \end{remark}

-Now it makes sense to introduce the following notion. \begin{definition} Assume $X$ admits a CK decomposition.
-The \emph{stable motivic multiplicativity defect} of $X$ is defined to be
+We may now introduce the following invariant. \begin{definition} Assume that $X$ admits a CK decomposition.
+The \emph{stable motivic multiplicativity defect} of $X$ is defined by